 For MA students, it is the same committee as your prospectus (departmental committee member number 2 may opt in or out of the final defence), plus a chair and an internal-external examiner (Internal to Carleton University but External to the Department of Psychology).
 You may have guests but you must first inform the Graduate Administrator who will let the Chair of Examination Committee know.

-For PhD students, it is the same committee as your prospectus minus the chair, plus an internal-external examiner (Internal to Carleton University but External to the Department of Psychology) and an external examiner (another institution).
-You may have guests but you must first inform the Graduate Administrator who will contact the Chair of the Examination Committee in Graduate Studies.
+For PhD students, it is the same examination committee as your prospectus, plus an external examiner (expert in the area if your thesis but outside of Carleton) and an internal/external examiner (Internal to Carleton University but External to the Department of Psychology).
+You may have guests but you must first inform the Graduate Administrator who will inform the Chair of the Examination Committee.

 Students taking PSYC 1001, 1002, 2001 and 2002 are eligible to participate in psychology research for grade-raising credit.
 These students form the “participant pool” for much of the research that is conducted by our department.
 Some research will require information about a participant prior to selecting them to participate in the study (a pre-selection measure), in order to ensure equal groups (e.g. equal numbers of introverts and extraverts).
 Some research will require a questionnaire to be administered separately from the main study in order to reduce demand characteristics.
 In order to accomplish this, the department will “mass test” all of the students in the participant pool in September.
 Researchers who are interested in submitting a questionnaire for mass testing will be invited to do so in August.
 Mass testing is NOT for scale development, nor for the administration of a questionnaire study in itself.